Factbox-What are Democrats considering including in a voting rights bill?

 CAMPAIGN FINANCE

-Both include the Honest Ads Act and DISCLOSE Act, which contain measures such as requiring super PACs - political action committees - and other organizations that spend money in elections and judicial nominations to disclose donors who disclose more than $10,000 and direct online platforms to implement actions to prevent foreign nationals from directly or indirectly purchasing political ads.
+Both include the Honest Ads Act and DISCLOSE Act, which contain measures such as requiring super PACs - political action committees - and other organizations that spend money in elections and judicial nominations to disclose donors who contribute more than $10,000, and direct online platforms to implement actions to prevent foreign nationals from directly or indirectly purchasing political ads.

 EXECUTIVE BRANCH